Google BigQuery¶

 scope¶

 This property is optional.
-It is needed only if we have configured a special access to one of the Google services or APIs that is not included in the default scope provided by ChartFactor for the Google BigQuery provider.
+It is needed only if your application requires special access to Google services or APIs that are not included in the default scope provided by ChartFactor for the Google BigQuery provider.
 The scopes already included are:

 |